coolbutuseless/picohdr/README.md

     negatives.
   - `adj_shift_negatives_local()` same as the global method except the most negative value is found and adjusted on a per-channel basis.

-# ToDo before release

-- Add URL and BugReports URL
-- General refactor
-  - Put more information on the ‘info’ structure and pass that around instead of lots of arguments and repeated calculations.
-- Doc pass
-- Smaller image to get package size under 5meg

 ## Installation